 In your first year you will be introduced to:

 - Software development

-In your second and forth, you will undertake;
+In your second year, you will undertake:

 - Data structures and algorithms

 In your third year, you will be taking part in your work placement:

 - This with the assistance of the department.
 By the end of this placement you will have the knowledge and understanding to make a substantial contribution in the workplace